cynthiaagueroo/cynthiaaguero/README.md

 My name is Cynthia Aguero I am currently a third year at Rutgers University, pursuing a degree in Computer Science with a specialization in Artificial Intelligence and Cognitive Science.

 - ✧˚ · .
-I’m currently working on completing a Computer Architecture Course and creating a music reccomendation website
-- ✧˚ · .
 I’m currently learning HTML, CSS, JavaScript
 - ✧˚ · .
 I’m looking to collaborate on projects and hackathons